Part II · The Personal Scale · What am I? How should I live?

 II.
 With Others: Vulnerability

-Between persons there is something AI cannot provide, mutual vulnerability.
-Vulnerability is not an accidental defect of carbon-based existence but its ontological feature (E-Vul), precisely because one can be hurt, can lose, can be destroyed, relationships carry genuine risk and genuine depth.
+Between persons there is something AI cannot provide: mutual vulnerability.
+Vulnerability is not an accidental defect of carbon-based existence but its ontological feature (E-Vul).
+Precisely because one can be hurt, can lose, can be destroyed, relationships carry genuine risk and genuine depth.
 When two mortal, imperfect beings choose to open themselves to each other, that very choice creates a value impossible in any AI relationship.

 Favor relationships that require your vulnerability, because genuine human connection occurs only in the exchange of vulnerability.